Goodfellas: Photography

 The film was shot on location in Queens, Upstate New York, New Jersey and parts of Long Island during spring and summer 1989, with a budget of $25 million.
-According to Scorsese, shooting wrapped up in August 14.
+According to Scorsese, shooting wrapped up on August 14.
 Scorsese broke the film into sequences and storyboarded everything because of the complicated style throughout.
 The filmmaker stated, "[I] wanted lots of movement and I wanted it to be throughout the whole picture, and I wanted the style to kind of break down by the end, so that by [Henry's] last day as a wise guy, it's as if the whole picture would be out of control, give the impression he's just going to spin off the edge and fly out."

 He added that the film's style came from the opening scenes of Jules and Jim: extensive narration, quick edits, freeze frames and multiple locale switches.
 It is this reckless attitude toward convention that mirrors the attitude of many of the gangsters in the film.
 Scorsese remarked, "So if you do the movie, you say, 'I don't care if there's too much narration.
 Too many quick cuts?—That's too bad.'
 It's that kind of really punk attitude we're trying to show."
 He adopted a frenetic style to almost overwhelm the audience with images and information.
 He also put plenty of detail in every frame because he believed that the gangster life is so rich.
 Freeze frames were used for certain scenes because Scorsese wanted to highlight that "a point was being reached" in Henry's life.

 Joe Pesci did not judge his character, but found that the scene in which he kills Spider hard to do until he forced himself to feel the way Tommy did.
 Bracco found the shoot to be an emotionally difficult one because of the male-dominated cast, and realized that if she did not make her "work important, it would probably end up on the cutting room floor".
 When it came to the relationship between Henry and Karen, Bracco saw no difference between an abused wife and her character.

 According to Pesci, improvisation and ad-libbing came out of rehearsals wherein Scorsese let the actors do whatever they wanted.
 He made transcripts of these sessions, took the lines that the actors came up with that he liked best, and put them into a revised script from which the cast worked during principal photography.
 For example, the scene in which Tommy tells a story and Henry is responding to him—the "Funny how?
 Do I amuse you?" scene—is based on an actual event that Pesci experienced.
 Pesci was working as a waiter when he thought that he was making a compliment to a mobster by saying he was "funny"; however, the comment was not taken well.
 It was worked on in rehearsals at which he and Liotta improvised, and Scorsese recorded four to five takes, rewrote their dialogue and inserted it into the script.